emmby/statesmith-simplified/docs/about.md

 the new onboarding documentation tackles this by minimizing choices. it gets users up and running with a simple, universally available example, and then builds on that. users can still choose their own adventure and escape into "advanced mode" at any time.

+It also demonstrates each feature of statesmith with a clear, interactive example.

 #### A simplified, posix style build tool.
 ss.cli is a powerful shell-like tool that is interactive driven first, and xxx second